 It’s easy to get carried away adding plugins when building your WordPress site.
 There are so many tools and features to try out.
 A pop-up generator here, a contact form there, and suddenly your site is overloaded with plugins.

 Each extra plugin adds weight to your site.
-The more you install, the higher the chances they’ll conflict with each other.
+Plus, the more you install, the higher the chances they’ll conflict with each other.

 Some plugins can slow down your website because they're not well-coded or don't work well with others.
 Other plugins are outdated and no longer supported by their creators, which can cause security and performance issues.